 The most interesting part of Alfama, however, is along the streets and alleys that lead up to the castle, in the Santa Cruz neighborhood.
 As would be expected, it is loaded with churches.
 Primary among these is Se, built on the foundations of a mosque destroyed by multiple earthquakes and continually renovated to incorporate a number of styles including its Romanesque bell towers and virtually windowless exterior and its Gothic nave and cloister.

-The most interesting part of the neighborhood, however, is neighborhood itself, with people stopping to speak with each other on the streets, the friendly neighborhood bars were we sampled flaming chorizo (where we couldn’t get the rubbing alcohol-like taste out of our mouths), the light, fizzy green wine and the potent, sour cherry Ginja liquor, that reminds us (in a good way) of Cherry-flavored cough syrup.
+The most interesting part of the neighborhood, however, is a neighborhood itself, with people stopping to speak with each other on the streets, the friendly neighborhood bars where we sampled flaming chorizo (where we couldn’t get the rubbing alcohol-like taste out of our mouths), the light, fizzy green wine and the potent, sour cherry Ginja liquor, that reminds us (in a good way) of Cherry-flavored cough syrup.

 We particularly enjoyed Barrio Alta, where we did both a daytime tour and spent an evening.
-This upscale neighborhood (settled by people who left the less respectable Alfama), has an upscale residential neighborhood, an upscale shopping district (Chiado) and a hot, fun entertainment and dining area (Rua de Norte and Casas de Fado).
+This upscale neighborhood (settled by people who left the less respectable Alfama), has an upscale residential neighborhood, an upscale shopping district (Chiado), and a hot, fun entertainment and dining area (Rua de Norte and Casas de Fado).
 And, since the neighborhood stands atop a hill overlooking Baixo and Alfama, it also affords wonderful views

 Rua Garrett and Largo d’Chiado, Chiado’s main streets, are busy day and night.
-Nighttime is especially fun with squares and pedestrian areas filled with street performers including one that particularly intrigued us and a number of others—a performer whose feet were entirely off the ground, appeared to be balanced on a cane that was held on one hand.
-While so balanced, he moved his feet, as if dancing in the air, shifted his weight so that his legs were almost parallel to the ground and other seemingly gravity-defying feats.
+Nighttime is especially fun with squares and pedestrian areas filled with street performers including one that particularly intrigued us and a number of others—a performer whose feet were entirely off the ground, and appeared to be balanced on a cane that was held on one hand.
+While so balanced, he moved his feet, as if dancing in the air, shifted his weight so that his legs were almost parallel to the ground, and other seemingly gravity-defying feats.
 Although it appears that the cane was anchored in the ground and had a metal brace that went up through his jacket sleeve, we still couldn’t be sure.

-And since Chiado was also the home and hangout of many of Portugal’s most revered novelist’s and poets, it is only fitted that they are remembered there with statues: such as those for Antonio Riberio (for his poetry), Luis Vaz de Cameos (who wrote what is considered the Portuguese “Odyssey”) and Fernando Pessoa for his “heteronyms” (in which he wrote about himself as 136 totally different characters).
+And since Chiado was also the home and hangout of many of Portugal’s most revered novelists and poets, it is only fitting that they are remembered there with statues: such as those for Antonio Riberio (for his poetry), Luis Vaz de Cameos (who wrote what is considered the Portuguese “Odyssey”) and Fernando Pessoa for his “heteronyms” (in which he wrote about himself as 136 totally different characters).
 The Pessoa statues are especially fun: one with his head as an open book and another sitting at a Chiado table, with an empty seat next to him.

 It also has some historic sites such as the Sao Roque church (which was, unfortunately, closed by the time we arrived) with its Baroque chapel and tiles), Bertrand’s bookstore (the Guinness-affirmed oldest in the world) and especially Igreja do Carmo, once the largest church in Lisbon, whose roof collapsed in the 1755 quake but whose walls and arches still stand (now housing an archeological museum).
 And then there is a so-called Palace of Diamonds, a mansion, financed by the Indian spice trade, that was based on a Florence palace.

 This historic neighborhood, about 10 km from Baixo, was the headquarters of Portugal’s Age of Discovery.
 It is where the caravels set out on their voyages and where they returned and where Manuel I spent many of the profits that he earned in creating Manueline-style monuments.
-The neighborhood, which has some lovely gardens (a Tropical and an Italian Botanical Garden) and a huge concentration of museums (Coach Museum, Archeological Museum, Maritime Museum, Popular Art Museum and Planetarium), also has two of the city’s greatest remaining Manueline buildings and the greatest monuments to Portugal’s Golden Age.
+The neighborhood, which has some lovely gardens (a Tropical and an Italian Botanical Garden) and a huge concentration of museums (Coach Museum, Archeological Museum, Maritime Museum, Popular Art Museum, and Planetarium), also has two of the city’s greatest remaining Manueline buildings and the greatest monuments to Portugal’s Golden Age.
 These Manueline monuments are:

 Monument to the Discoveries, a much more recent reminder of the Golden Age is located on the river a few hundred meters south of the Belem Tower.
-This massive, 170-foot tall monument to Henry the Navigator, was built in 1960 to commemorate not only Henry—standing on the prow of a caravelle (clutching a smaller model in his hand)–but also other Portugese navigation pioneers and patrons.
+This massive, 170-foot tall monument to Henry the Navigator, was built in 1960 to commemorate not only Henry—standing on the prow of a caravelle (clutching a smaller model in his hand)–but also other Portuguese navigation pioneers and patrons.

 And if you’re looking for a little royal glamour, there is also the Belem Palace (a former royal palace that is now the official residence of the president).
-And just to make us long for our return to San Francisco, a suspension bridge that looks like a poor-man’s version of the Golden Gate (lacking the dramatic towers), down to its International Orange color,
+And just to make us long for our return to San Francisco, a suspension bridge that looks like a poor man’s version of the Golden Gate (lacking the dramatic towers), down to its International Orange color,

-Restaurante Santo Antao, a seafood specialty restaurant where we began with a tiny clams in a butter/white whine/garlic/parsley and mustard sauce that was delicious, The fried calamari was nice, but a slight bit underdone (the first time we have ever been served a dish that we would have preferred be cooked a minute more) and a very good seafood cataplana–mixed seafood (clams, mussels, shrimp, calamari, mixed fish) and potatoes in a tomato sauce.
+Restaurante Santo Antao, a seafood specialty restaurant where we began with tiny clams in a butter/white wine/garlic/parsley and mustard sauce that was delicious, The fried calamari was nice, but a slightly bit underdone (the first time we have ever been served a dish that we would have preferred be cooked a minute more) and a very good seafood cataplana–mixed seafood (clams, mussels, shrimp, calamari, mixed fish) and potatoes in a tomato sauce.
 All were very good, although we weren’t crazy about the rather acidic white wine (Adega de Legoes Verdelho/Chardonnay) from the Setenai Peninsula.

 Casa de Fados, where we went for dinner with a sampling of Portugal’s trademark Fado music.
 The food was mixed.
-Joyce‘s roasted octopus with olive oil, garlic and roasted potatoes was very good.
+Joyce‘s roasted octopus with olive oil, garlic, and roasted potatoes was very good.
 Tom’s Gilthead bream on seafood stew was too overcooked to be edible.
-Wine was another fruity, straightforward, easy-to-drink red; 2012 Quinta de Cabriz Reserve from the Dao region.
+The wine was another fruity, straightforward, easy-to-drink red; 2012 Quinta de Cabriz Reserve from the Dao region.
 As for Fado music–whose singing is supposed to convey a deep sense of melancholy yearning for the past—Tom thought it was somewhat engaging (but felt none of the passion it is supposed to elicit.
 As for Joyce; she felt nothing except a burning desire to leave the building.

 Solar do Bacalhau, where we had lunch.
 Joyce, staying with seafood, had as very good grilled sea bass.
 Tom, tempted by a veal chop, reverted to meat.
 Both were cooked perfectly and both were very good.

 Then, after Joyce asked whether they had any upgrades (our $150 per night fare came with a free upgrade, if available, since she made the reservation at the hotel’s own site), we were taken up to our room.
 And what a room!
 The large bedroom, with its 20-foot ceilings and sitting area was beautiful.
-But just as Joyce began to congratulate herself on finding this hotel (at such as a great price and remembering to ask for our upgrade), the bellman asked if we wanted to see our other room.
+But just as Joyce began to congratulate herself on finding this hotel (at such a great price and remembering to ask for our upgrade), the bellman asked if we wanted to see our other room.
 He then opened a set of double doors that led to a magnificent sitting room that was at least the size of the bedroom, filled with antique furniture and with walls painted as hanging cloth and hung with oil paintings.
-We felt like royalty from the moment we walked in to the moment we left; almost kicking ourselves for staying in Lisbon for only two nights.
+We felt like royalty from the moment we walked in to the moment we left.
+We almost kicked ourselves for staying in Lisbon for only two nights.
 This is definitely a place to return to—and to book on their web site in case an upgrade is available.